OWASP/Top10/2017/en/0xA7-XSS.md

 ## Am I vulnerable to attack?

-You are vulnerable to Server XSS if your server-side code uses user-supplied input as part of the HTML output, and you don’t use context-sensitive escaping to ensure it cannot run.
+You are vulnerable to Server XSS if your server-side code uses user-supplied input as part of the HTML output, and you don't use context-sensitive escaping to ensure it cannot run.
 If a web page uses JavaScript to dynamically add attacker-controllable data to a page, you may have Client XSS.
 Ideally, you would avoid sending attacker-controllable data to unsafe JavaScript APIs, but escaping (and to a lesser extent) input validation can be used to make this safe.

 Automated tools can find some XSS problems automatically.
 However, each application builds output pages differently and uses different browser side interpreters such as JavaScript, ActiveX, Flash, and Silverlight, usually using 3rd party libraries built on top of these technologies.